br80/zappy_python/05_display/README.md

 ### 2D lists

 We've learned how to work with Python lists in a previous lesson.
-We can create a 2-dimensional grid out of a list of lists.
+We can create a two-dimensional grid out of nested lists.

 ```python
 nums = [[1, 2, 3],